 Display Description Locked The HMI is locked Unlocked The HMI is unlocked Remote: The device is under remote control from Analog the built-in analog interface USB & others the built-in USB port or a plug in interface module Local The device has been locked by the user explicitly against remote control Alarm: Alarm condition which has not been acknowledged or still exists.
-Event: An user defined event has occurred which isn't yet acknowledged.
-Master Master-slave mode activated, device is master Function: Function generator activated, function loaded Data logging to USB stick active or failed
+Event: A user defined event has occurred which isn't yet acknowledged.
+Master Master-slave mode activated, device is master Slave Master-slave mode activated, device is slave Function: Function generator activated, function loaded / ERR Data logging to USB stick active or failed

-Area for assigning the rotary knobs
+· Area for assigning the rotary knobs